Corporate Governance | The Board | Chairman and CEO | Directors' Independence | Board Committees

 Directors' Independence

-In compliance with Rules 3.10(1) and (2) and 3.10A of The Rules Governing the Listing of Securities (the “Listing Rules”) on The Stock Exchange of Hong Kong Limited (the “Stock Exchange”), the Board currently comprises three Independent Non-Executive Directors, namely David Comba, Julie Oates and Mark Searle, representing more than one-third of the Board.
+In compliance with the Rules Governing the Listing of Securities (the “Listing Rules”) on The Stock Exchange of Hong Kong Limited (the “Stock Exchange”), the Board currently comprises three Independent Non-Executive Directors, namely Mark Searle, Adrian Chan and Ihsan Al Chalabi, representing more than one-third of the Board.

-Each of the Independent Non-Executive Directors has confirmed: (i) that he/she (including his/her "immediate family members", as defined under Rule 14A.12(1)(a) of the Listing Rules) complies with each of the independence criteria referred to in Rule 3.13(1) to (8); (ii) that he/she has no past or present financial or other interest in the business of the Company or its subsidiaries or any connection with any core connected person (as such term is defined in the Listing Rules) of the Company; (iii) that he/she does not hold any cross-directorships (which exist when two (or more) Directors sit on each other's boards) or has any significant links with other Directors through involvement in other companies or bodies; (iv) that he/she does not hold more than six listed company directorships; and (v) that there are no other factors that may affect his/her independence.
+Each of the Independent Non-Executive Directors has confirmed: (i) that he/she (including his/her "immediate family members", as defined under the Listing Rules) complies with each of the independence criteria referred to in the Listing Rules; (ii) that he/she has no past or present financial or other interest in the business of the Company or its subsidiaries or any connection with any core connected person (as such term is defined in the Listing Rules) of the Company; (iii) that he/she does not hold any cross-directorships (which exist when two (or more) Directors sit on each other's boards) or has any significant links with other Directors through involvement in other companies or bodies; (iv) that he/she does not hold more than six listed company directorships; and (v) that there are no other factors that may affect his/her independence.

-Each of the non-independent Directors has confirmed that he/she considers that each of the Independent Non-Executive Directors continues to be independent under the independence criteria referred to in Rule 3.13(1) to (8) and have proved to be capable of efficiently exercising independent judgement.
-Amongst them, Julie Oates, has the appropriate professional qualifications and accounting and related financial management expertise required under Rule 3.10(2).
-Julie Oates and Mark Searle serve on the audit committee, the nomination committee and the remuneration committee of the Company, while Julie Oates is the Chairlady of the audit committee and Mark Searle is the Chairman of the remuneration committee.
+The Company and each of the non-independent Directors have confirmed that he/she considers that each of the Independent Non-Executive Directors continues to be independent under the independence criteria referred to in the Listing Rules and have proved to be capable of efficiently exercising independent judgement.
+Amongst them, Adrian Chan, has the appropriate professional qualifications and accounting and related financial management expertise required under the Listing Rules.
+Adrian Chan and Mark Searle serve on the audit committee, the nomination committee and the remuneration committee of the Company, while Adrian Chan is the Chairman of the audit committee and Mark Searle is the Chairman of the remuneration committee.

 Details of the composition of the various committees of the Board are available from the "List of Directors" on the websites of the Company and the Stock Exchange.